Our Tests

 Test Catalog

-BLXBench evaluates models against a fixed, versioned set of JSON fixtures under packages/benchmark-core/tests/.
-Each file defines prompts, scoring, and metadata; the web test catalog mirrors that tree.
+BLXBench evaluates models against a fixed, versioned set of JSON fixtures.
+In the repo, fixtures live under:

 Categories